I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

-Asbestos fibres are so dangerous that 65 countries have banned it.
+Asbestos is so dangerous that 65 countries have banned it.
 And yet, in June 2018, Scott Pruitt, the disgraced head of the U.S. Environmental Protection Agency, relaxed rules on the use of asbestos in America.
-Pruitt's boss heartily approves.
+Pruitt's boss heartily approved.

 Why Is Asbestos Dangerous?

 The National Cancer Institute (NCI) notes that “Chemically, asbestos minerals are silicate compounds, meaning they contain atoms of silicon and oxygen in their molecular structure.”

 Six naturally occurring minerals fall into the category of asbestos.
 The chrysotile type has long fibres that can be woven, which makes them suitable for many industrial applications.

 The fireproofing properties of asbestos made it essential to many industries such as the automobile, construction, manufacturing, power, and chemical industries.
 The U.S. armed forces also used asbestos to prevent fires in every branch of the military.”

 The Mesothelioma Center

 People who inhale asbestos fibres are at great risk of developing cancer.
 Tiny particles become trapped in the lungs where they build up and cause scarring.
 This leads to difficulty breathing and the development of cancerous tumours.
 Stomach, colorectal, and ovarian cancers may also be caused by exposure to asbestos.